 Introduction to water and wastewater treatment

 Introduction to water resource management

 Impacts of climate change and population growth on water resource management

 Biological treatment processes

 This module is within the core subject of Environmental Engineering, and the thread of Design, Sustainability and Health and Safety Risk Management (the latter especially during the site visit).

 |Assessment type||Unit of assessment||Weighting|

-Alternative Assessment: Alternative assessment for the oral presentation of courseworkwill be delivered by students in the presence of the module delivery organiser in an office environment or via Skype if more convenient.
+Alternative Assessment: Alternative assessment for the coursework presentation will be delivered remotely (e.g. via Skype) if more convenient.

 The assessment strategy is designed to provide students with the opportunity to:

-Explain the principles of municipal and industrial wastewater treatment processes (LO:1,2,3)
+- Explain the principles of key water and wastewater treatment processes (learning outcomes 2-5)